cyphar/heisig-rtk-index/README.md

    not a part of the Jōyō Kanji.

- * Index II is missing an entry for the 6-stroke "wings" primitive on page 204 (the primitive form of "feather") even though it's listed in Index IV as a primitive on that page.
+ * Index II is missing an entry for the 6-stroke "wings" primitive on page 204 (the primitive form of 羽 "feather") even though it's listed in Index IV as a primitive on that page.

- * Index II is missing an entry for the 9-stroke "in a row upside down" primitive on page 385 (one of the primitive forms of "row") even though it's listed in Index IV as a primitive on that page.
+ * Index II is missing an entry for the 9-stroke "in a row upside down" primitive on page 385 (one of the primitive forms of 业 "row") even though it's listed in Index IV as a primitive on that page.

  * Index II's entry for "butcher" is incorrect.
 Either it should be: